 Effective communication is one of the keys to successful conflict management.
 And listening is one of the most vital parts of effective communication.
 Needless to say, as a leader, having good listening skills is essential when dealing with conflict.

 Not listening when managing conflict is as ineffective as ignoring and not acting on the problem.
 Remember that you don’t only want to solve the problem, you also want to prevent future problems.
 Listen to one side first, without interruption as much as possible, and then listen to the other party.
 From there, pick up the things that aren’t said–get to the bottom and identify the source.
-Some arguments rise even from the smallest of misunderstandings.
+Some arguments arise even from the smallest of misunderstandings.
 The most efficient and effective way of solving conflict is to first know its root.

 Do: Have empathy